datamaunz/jekyll-blog-template/_posts/2022-01-08-Built-An-Awesome-Website-For-Free.md

 It contains various folders and files.
 But no worries.
 In order to transfer all these files into our own Github account, we just have to go to the upper right corner and click on “Fork”.

 Now a fork is being created.
 This fork is a copy of the original repository that will appear in our own account.

-And: Here we go!
+### Rename the repo such that Github will treat it as a website

 ![go to settings after forking](/assets/images/post_images/website_tutorial/go_to_settings_adter_forking.png)